-Quartz countertops have become increasingly popular among households these days.
-This is because they are sleek-looking, durable, giving that extra “oomph” to anyone’s humble abode.
-In relation to this, shopping for a new quartz countertop may be at the top of your list at the moment.
+Quartz countertops have become increasingly popular among today’s households.
+This is because they’re sleek and durable, giving that extra “oomph” to anyone’s humble home.
+If you’re looking for a new countertop material, shopping for a new quartz countertop may be at the top of your list.
 But have you considered every important aspect when choosing the quartz countertop that you want aside from its color, design, and size?

 One key factor of a quartz countertop’s dimensions that should never be overlooked is its thickness.
-“But does it really matter?”, you may wonder.
-And our answer to that is “Yes!”
-Quartz countertop thickness depends on the purpose that it will serve in your kitchen.
-In this case, when choosing the best grade of thickness, you will rely on how you intend to use your countertop.
+You might wonder if the quartz thickness really matters, and the answer is yes.
+Quartz countertop thickness depends on the purpose that it’ll serve in your kitchen.
+In this case, when choosing the best grade of thickness, you’ll rely on how you intend to use your countertop.
 There are three grades of quartz worktop thickness:

 thick and heavy (3cm)

 So how thick should quartz countertops be?
 Here are the ideal sizes based on how you want to install them in your home and the aesthetics that you prefer.

 Cost per square foot: $45 – $70